nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-support.md

 - If you have any enhancement requests, please [open a feature request](https://github.com/nginxinc/kubernetes-ingress/issues/new?assignees=&labels=proposal&projects=&template=feature_request.md&title=) in GitHub.

-- If you have any ideas or suggestions to discuss, please [open an idea discussion](https://github.com/nginxinc/kubernetes-ingress/discussions/categories/ideas) in Github.
+- If you have any ideas or suggestions to discuss, please [open an idea discussion](https://github.com/nginxinc/kubernetes-ingress/discussions/categories/ideas) in GitHub.

-- You can contact us directly, by sending an email to [kubernetes@nginx.com](mailto:kubernetes@nginx.com) or on the [NGINX Community Slack channel of NGINX Ingress Controller](https://nginxcommunity.slack.com/channels/nginx-ingress-controller).
+- You can contact us directly, by sending an email to [kubernetes@nginx.com](mailto:kubernetes@nginx.com).